 6. On love, courage and risk

-Maya Angelou wrote about love more honestly than almost anyone, and the theme was always courage.
+Maya Angelou wrote about love more honestly than almost anyone, and the recurring theme was courage — specifically, the courage of genuine vulnerability, of being known rather than merely admired.

 - Maya Angelou: "You have to have courage to love somebody.
 Because you risk everything."